 The Peter Buck Fellowship is awarded at both the predoctoral level (up to 2 years) and postdoctoral level (up to 3 years) for work in any area of study related to the National Museum of Natural History’s research staff, collections and facilities.
 For more information, click here.

 The Link Foundation/Smithsonian Graduate Fellowships in Marine Science awards 12-week graduate student fellowships to conduct marine science research at the Smithsonian Marine Station in Fort Pierce, Florida.

 The Global Genome Initiative Buck Fellowship are two year fellowships that contribute specifically to the goals of the Global Genome Initiative at the National Museum of Natural History (NMNH)

 No fellowships are currently available.

-Office of the Under Secretary for Science (OUSS)
+Office of the Provost and Under Secretary for Museums and Research (PROVOST)

 The Smithsonian’s Tennenbaum Marine Observatories Network (TMON) invites proposals for the MarineGEO Postdoctoral Fellowship Program that will advance goals of the Marine Global Earth Observatory.
 MarineGEO is a growing, long-term, worldwide research program focused on studying coastal marine biodiversity and ecosystems using standardized approaches.
 By specializing in coastal systems, MarineGEO studies can reveal the role marine biodiversity plays in maintaining resilient ecosystems in the portion of the ocean where people and marine biodiversity are concentrated and interact most.
 To find out more, go here.